 - Colwyn Bay Watersports is committed to improving the effectiveness of volunteers.
 Volunteers may choose to attend any in-house training course that they feel is relevant to their voluntary work, subject to the approval of their supervisors and availability of places.

 - Colwyn Bay Watersports aims to reflect the voluntary nature of our relationship with volunteers in all our policies and procedures for managing their involvement.
 Therefore, the volunteer’s designated supervisor deals with minor complaints or grievances about or by volunteers or their work through the usual support and supervision procedures, in the first instance.
 However, we recognise our duty to protect the wellbeing and interests of all our stakeholders and therefore operate a formal complaints procedure in the case of more serious complaints.
 In the case of particularly serious offences, as specified in the Code of Practice, this process may be bypassed and/or the subject of the complaint asked to leave.
 Where a criminal offence is suspected, the matter will be handed over to the police.

 - Colwyn Bay Watersports recognises the core role that volunteers fulfil at every level of the organisation.
 It endeavours to communicate with volunteers in appropriate ways.
 It also recognises the importance of seeking volunteers’ ideas and opinions at regular intervals.
-Feedback from volunteers is always welcome and any volunteer may make representations to the monthly meeting of the Management Committee.
+Feedback from volunteers is always welcome and any volunteer may make representations for representation and discussion at the centre’s Management Meetings.

 - Both volunteers and the organisation agree that the intellectual property rights of original work produced by volunteers automatically transfers to the organisation.